Capital Department, Tucumán

 Capital Department is a department located in the center-north of the Tucumán Province, Argentina.
-At the 2001 census, its population was 527,607 and its population density was 5,862/km².
-The city of San Miguel de Tucumán covers almost all of the 90 km² of the department’s area.
+At the 2001 census, its population was 527,607 and its population density was 5,862/km2.
+The city of San Miguel de Tucumán covers almost all 90 km2 of the department’s area.
 It is the smallest department in area, but the most populated as well.

 Geography

 The entire department lies on a plain presenting a gentle slope heading toward the Salí River located at the east end.